Documents to download

 Response to the government’s announcement

-Others question the mechanism the government has chosen to restrict eligibility for the Winter Fuel Payment.
+Others questioned the mechanism the government has chosen to restrict eligibility for the Winter Fuel Payment.
 Basing eligibility on receipt of means-tested benefits creates a ‘cliff edge’ where people who just miss out on benefits lose support completely.
 Pensioners eligible for, but not claiming, Pension Credit would also lose the Winter Fuel Payment.

 Some commentators argue the government should consider other options for reforming the Winter Fuel Payment.
 Suggestions include limiting payments to households on lower Council Tax bands, making the payment taxable, or only paying it to older pensioners.
 However, other options could be complex to administer, and save significantly less money than the government’s proposal.